ericpeeters/statuo/README.md

 This library borrows some ideas from the Flux architecture pattern.

-What this library aims to solve is the complexity that comes from actions being mandatory.
-Without actions it is not possible to modify the state of the application.
+What this library aims to solve is the added complexity of all the different layers involved with state management.

-The separation of UI and state becomes a lot more natural when application components can request to modify the state directly and allow other components to react to these changes.
+The separation of UI and state is achieved by letting application components update the state and allow other components to react to these changes.
 Components are written in a manner that makes them responsible for a piece of state, just like they probably listen to a piece of the state changing.

 This library mixes a state containers with a simple pub-sub API that allows your application to separate the entire application state from very specific pieces of your application.